Ron Bennington: The Disciples of Comedy

 In the mid-1990s Ron Bennington assembled a comedy troupe to tour to the markets where The Ron & Ron Show was syndicated.
 Ron Bennington's Disciples of Comedy included several comedians who had previously toured as part of Sam Kinison's Outlaws of Comedy.
 The Disciples of Comedy were Ron Bennington, Carl LaBove, Jimmy Shubert, Mitchell Walters, Dan Carlson, Lou Angelwolf, Jeff Apploff, Ralph Williams, and Curtain Boy Warren Durso.
 The shows also included Fez Whatley and Fast Eddie Yarb.
 The tour was produced by Jeff Apploff, Ross Reback and The Ron & Ron Radio Network.
 The comedy tour sold out theatres of 2,000 to 3,000 seats.

 With Ross Reback he co-owned Ron Bennington's Comedy Scene, a comedy club in Clearwater.
 One of the comics he says "earned his chops" there is Jim Breuer.

 Appearances

-Bennington is a cigar aficionado and has also been interviewed in Cigar Magazine.
+Bennington is a cigar aficionado and has been interviewed in Cigar Magazine.

-Bennington has a cupcake named for him at Molly's Cupcakes locations, which is chocolate cupcake made with a combination of peanut butter filling, chocolate ganache, and crushed butterscotch topping.
+Bennington has a cupcake named for him at Molly's Cupcakes locations.
+It is a chocolate cupcake made with a combination of peanut butter filling, chocolate ganache, and crushed butterscotch topping.
 In 2008 it was the best-selling cupcake at Molly's.

 In 2015, it was revealed on the Bennington Show that an American racing greyhound had been named after Bennington and registered as "Ron Bennington".
 Owned by Melissa Skrivseth-Schmidt and Christopher Straka, "Ron Bennington" began her racing career at the Iowa Greyhound Park and raced her first official race at Daytona Beach Kennel Club and Poker Room.

 Personal life

 Bennington began abstaining from alcohol and drugs after periods of addiction.

+In March 2026, after missing one day of his SiriusXM show, Bennington was diagnosed with stage four colon cancer that was found to have spread to other parts of his abdomen.